ibm-cloud-docs/Db2onCloud/flex_scaling.md

 You are now given the option to rebalance any tablespaces from non-default storage groups after scaling is completed.
 A pop-up window will be presented to confirm rebalancing.

+It is highly recommended to rebalance non-default storage groups after scaling past 4TB.
+{: important}

 ![Confirm rebalance](images/user_created_tb_prompt.png "Confirm rebalance"){: caption="Figure 6.
 Confirm rebalance on tablespaces before scaling" caption-side="bottom"}

 #### Rebalance Status